-This statement is made pursuant to the requirements of Modern Slavery Act 2018 (Cth) for the period from 1 October 2022 to 30 September 2023.
-This statement covers the operations of The Walt Disney Company Australia Pty Limited (ACN 054 610 025) ("TWDCA") and its subsidiaries (the "TWDCA Group").
+This statement is made pursuant to the requirements of Modern Slavery Act 2018 (Cth) for the period from 1 October 2023 to 30 September 2024.
+This statement covers the operations of The Walt Disney Company (Australia) Pty Limited (ACN 054 610 025) ("TWDCA") and its wholly owned subsidiaries (the "TWDCA Group") as well as Magical Cruise Company, Limited, which is incorporated in the United Kingdom.
+These entities are all subsidiaries and controlled entities of The Walt Disney Company, a company formed under the laws of Delaware, United States of America.

 The Walt Disney Company, on behalf of itself, its subsidiaries and its affiliates ("Disney"), maintains policies which prohibit slavery, human trafficking, forced or child labour in its work environments.
-Disney is committed to maintaining, evaluating and improving the myriad processes in place to seek to prevent these abuses in the operations of Disney's businesses around the world (including those operations of the TWDCA Group) and in the operations of Disney's suppliers, vendors, licensees, and business partners.
-As detailed below, Disney upholds numerous standards in its operations and employs a variety of policies, due diligence processes, risk assessment and mitigation tools, remediation systems, training, and regular audits to help honour its commitments.
+Disney is committed to maintaining, evaluating and improving the multiple processes in place to seek to prevent these conditions in the operations of Disney's businesses around the world (including those operations of the TWDCA Group) and to use our leverage to also seek to prevent these conditions in the operations, licensees, and business partners.
+As detailed below, Disney upholds numerous standards in its operations and integrates a variety of policies, due diligence processes, risk assessment and mitigation tools, remediation systems, trainings, and regular audits to help honour its commitments to operating responsibly and preventing slavery.

-To support these goals, Disney utilises the United Nations' Guiding Principles on Business and Human Rights and recognises the rights referenced in the International Bill of Human Rights as well as the principles referenced in the International Labour Organization's Declaration on the Fundamental Principles and Rights at Work.
+To support these commitments, Disney utilises the United Nations' Guiding Principles on Business and Human Rights and recognises the rights referenced in the International Bill of Human Rights as well as the principles referenced in the International Labour Organization's Declaration on the Fundamental Principles and Rights at Work.
+Disney also references the Organisation for Economic Co-operation and Development's ("OECD") Guidelines for Multinational Enterprises on Responsible Business Conduct and the ILO's Convention on the Rights of the Child.